International Study Options

 Spring Semester or Year in Jerusalem

 USC undergraduates may spend a year or spring semester at Hebrew University of Jerusalem (HUJ).
 The program begins with a three-week pre-semester period of intensive Hebrew language study.
 Study abroad students are based at HUJ’s Rothberg International School (RIS), where the medium of instruction is English.
-USC students take a semester-long Hebrew language course and English-taught courses at RIS in fields such as archaeology, art history, environmental studies, history, international relations, Jewish and religious studies, Middle East and Islamic studies, literature, political science, neuroscience and psychology.
-Students may also take Arabic or Yiddish at RIS.
+USC students take courses at RIS in fields such as archaeology, art history, environmental studies, history, international relations, Jewish and religious studies, Middle East and Islamic studies, literature, political science, neuroscience and psychology.
+Students may also take Arabic.
 Although most regular HUJ courses are taught in Hebrew, there are well over a dozen regular HUJ courses offered in English.
-All USC students are required to take at least one regular HUJ course taught in English (or in Hebrew for students with advanced language ability).
-Students live in campus dormitories and may participate in a variety of social and cultural activities at the university.
-Students must have completed two semesters of college-level Hebrew or the equivalent to participate in this program.
+All USC students are required to take at least one regular HUJ course taught in English.
+Students live in campus dormitories.
+Students must have completed one semester of college-level Hebrew or the equivalent to participate in this program.

 Semester in Cortona (Fine Arts Majors Only)